Research

 Stochastic (soft) interventions provide fine-grained ways to modify treatment assignment via probabilistic or functional shifts.
 I study query formulation, interpretability, and efficient estimation under such interventions.

-I develop two families of cost-aware interventions that generalize incremental propensity score interventions (IPI) for discrete treatments \(A\in\mathcal{A}=\{\alpha_1,\dots,\alpha_K\}\) with costs \(c(\alpha_k)\geq 0\).
+We present two families of cost-aware interventions that generalize incremental propensity score interventions (IPI) for discrete treatments \(A\in\mathcal{A}=\{\alpha_1,\dots,\alpha_K\}\) with costs \(c(\alpha_k)\geq 0\).
 A scalar \(\delta\in\mathbb{R}\) defines interpolations from the organic propensity \(\pi\) or a target policy \(\nu\) toward a product-of-experts blend: \[ \begin{aligned} \pi^*_\delta(a\,|\, w) &= \frac{(\zeta_\delta+\xi_\delta(a))\,\pi(a\,|\, w)}{\sum_{a'\in\mathcal{A}}(\zeta_\delta+\xi_\delta(a'))\,\pi(a'\,|\, w)},\\ \nu^*_\delta(a\,|\, w) &= \frac{\nu(a)-\xi_\delta(a)(1-\pi(a\,|\, w))}{\sum_{a'\in\mathcal{A}}(\zeta_\delta+\xi_\delta(a'))\,\pi(a'\,|\, w)}, \end{aligned} \]

 where \(\xi_\delta(a) :=\nu(a)\left(1-e^{-\delta c(a)}\right)\) and \(\zeta_\delta :=\sum_{a'\in\mathcal{A}}\nu(a')\,e^{-\delta c(a')}\)

-We derived the efficient influence function, under a nonparametric model, of the expected outcomes under these interventions: \(\mathbb{E}[Y^{\pi^*_\delta}]\) and \(\mathbb{E}[Y^{\nu^*_\delta}]\), respectively, and implemented respective Newton-Raphson one-step estimators.
+We derive the efficient influence function, under a nonparametric model, of the expected outcomes under these interventions: \(\mathbb{E}[Y^{\pi^*_\delta}]\) and \(\mathbb{E}[Y^{\nu^*_\delta}]\), respectively, and implemented respective Newton-Raphson one-step estimators.

 Papers: